FloppaL0ver/Perceptron/README.md

 ---

 A graph is drawn using matplotlib, showing average cost and epoch (training cycles).
-Every cycle, the perceptron is trained and then its average cost:
+Every cycle, the perceptron is trained and then each cycle's total cost is averaged and graphed:

 $$
 \text{Average Cost} = \frac{\text{Total Cost}}{\text{Number of Training Samples}}
 $$

 is calculated.

+When we plot the costs table, we are plotting the elements of cost against each element's index (the epoch).

 Essentially, the perceptron is finding 'best-fit' values for all of the training data provided; after many cycles, it will eventually find a combination which minimises the error for all of the data the best.